xanxerus/termcube/README.md

 algorithm, but has a two-phase solver (thanks to muodov's pyhton port), an interactive mode, a timer, and works with cubes of any side length > 1.

 It also supports random-state scrambles for the 3x3x3 and uses them by default.
-Each scramble takes longer than is desirable at the moment.
-I suggest either using pypy3 or disabling random state entirely.
+Solves and scrambles no longer take a godawful amount of time thanks to threading.
+When using the timer, scrambles are generated in the background, making them available almost immediately after initialization.
+On slower computers, this might not be the case, but they can be disabled at startup.

 ##Demonstration
 ```python